eyarazar/B2R2/README.md

 # B2R2-modulo-sampling
-An algorithm for reconstruction bandlimited signal from its modulo samples, based on the paper:
+This program implements the B2R2 algorithm [1] - a new method for recovering unfolded samples of a bandlimited input from its modulo samples.

-E. Azar, S. Mulleti and Y.C.
-Eldar
+Basic usage: main()

-"**Residual Recovery Algorithm for Modulo Sampling**".
+# References

- ICASSP 2022 - 2022 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), Singapore, Singapore, 2022.
+1. Eyar Azar, Satish Mulleti, Yonina Eldar (ICASSP 2021) - Residual Recovery Algorithm for Modulo Sampling.